storacha/RFC/rfc/github-org-migration.md

     - It SHOULD NOT be archived.
     - It SHOULD NOT be migrated.
 - [ ] [w3cli](https://github.com/web3-storage/w3cli)
-    - It SHOULD NOT be archived.
+    - It SHALL NOT be archived.
-    - It SHOULD NOT be migrated.
+    - It SHALL NOT be migrated.
 - [ ] [aws-tag-audit](https://github.com/web3-storage/aws-tag-audit)
     - It SHOULD be archived.
     - It SHOULD NOT be migrated.